-Come up with witty or inspirational taglines that can be used to enhance your branded stationery collection.
+Come up with witty or inspirational taglines that you can use to enhance your branded stationery collection.
 Also, make sure you showcase it at the right place at the right time.
 Simply handing out customized pens and notepads to your team isn’t enough.

-Instead, you should focus on key company milestones to launch new stationery.
+Instead, it would be best to focus on crucial company milestones to launch new stationery.
 Hand them out during conferences, seminars, appraisals, etc. Or you could create personalized stationery and give it to individual employees to celebrate their achievements.
 Don’t forget to showcase your stationery during client meetings as well.

 Don’t Ignore Packaging.

-Just like stationery, well-designed Packaging can be instrumental in bolstering your brand identity.
+Like stationery, well-designed packaging can be instrumental in bolstering your brand identity.
 The color, shape, layout, and design of your product packaging should be a reflection of your brand’s vision and values.

-For instance, if you want to project your brand as one that cares for the environment, it’s a great idea to invest in sustainable Packaging.
-Likewise, if you want consumers to perceive your brand as a quirky friend, adding funny quotes and one-liners on the Packaging would be helpful.
+For instance, if you want to project your brand to care for the environment, it’s a great idea to invest in sustainable packaging.
+Likewise, if you want consumers to perceive your brand as a quirky friend, adding funny quotes and one-liners on the packaging would be helpful.